alextsigonias/starter-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 I am currently a Graduate Programme Participant at the [European Central Bank](https://www.ecb.europa.eu/home/html/index.en.html).
-This is a selective programme for recent (PhD) graduates, that involves two one-year assignments in two business areas and submitting a research paper at the end of the programme for evaluation.
-My first-year allocation is in Risk Management and my second-year in Information Systems.
+This is a selective programme for recent (PhD) graduates, which involves two one-year assignments in two different business areas and submitting a paper at the end of the programme for evaluation.
+My first-year allocation was in Risk Management.
+I am spending my second year in Information Systems, contributing to the development of AI/ML-driven applications for Banking Supervision.

 Before coming to the ECB, I was a postdoctoral researcher at the [Department of Industrial Engineering](https://www.dii.uchile.cl/english/) of the University of Chile hosted by Prof. [José Correa](https://www.dii.uchile.cl/~jcorrea/).
 I obtained my PhD from the Department of Mathematics of the [ TUM School of Computation, Information and Technology](https://www.cit.tum.de/en/cit/home/).
 At TU Munich, I was advised by Prof. [Andreas S. Schulz](https://www.ot.mgt.tum.de/en/or/group/andreas-s-schulz/) and was a member of the interdisciplinary research group [Advanced Optimization in a Networked Economy (AdONE)](https://www.gs.tum.de/en/adone/start/) and the [Operations Research Group](https://www.ot.mgt.tum.de/en/or/home/).
 During my PhD and postdoc, I had the opportunity to spend some time at [Google Research Zurich](https://research.google/locations/zurich/) and the [Sapienza University of Rome](https://www.uniroma1.it/en).
 I received my Diploma (BSc and MEng equivalent) in [Electrical and Computer Engineering](https://www.ece.ntua.gr/en) from the National Technical University of Athens, where I was advised by Prof. [Dimitris Fotakis](https://www.softlab.ntua.gr/~fotakis/).